Preconstruction Budgeting

 3. Site Preparation

-Preparation includes the controlled demolition of existing fixtures and structures, plus debris removal and disposal.
+For any projects involving demolition or debris removal and disposal, you’ll need to factor in site preparation costs.
 In some cases, you may need special equipment to take down an existing structure and haul away debris.
 Giving yourself plenty of room in the preconstruction budget to prepare a site keeps teams organized.
 Site preparation tasks prevent confusion as to what is being used for a project and what should be considered scrap material.
 This process may also include leveling out land and compacting soil.

 4. Materials

-This category is for all the materials and supplies needed to complete the build and any other necessary job.
+Material costs include all supplies required to finish the project and any related builds.
 Account for all materials needed for the interior and exterior of a commercial structure.
 Common materials necessary for new construction and remodels include wood, steel, concrete and brick.
 Factor in the material costs for roofing, windows, floors, plumbing and electrical work.

 5. Project Labor

-A budget will predict all the labor expenses involved in the project from start to finish, including the subcontractor costs.
+Your preconstruction budget should account for all labor costs throughout the project’s entirety, from the preconstruction phase to the grand opening.
+Remember to include subcontractor fees here, too!
 These costs will change based on the number of people it takes to build the structure on a given timeline as well as how many hours crews will be working per day.

 6. Liability Insurance